matthewdenobrega/eventuality-poc-api/README.md

 This is a proof-of-concept for a [full-stack event-based architecture](https://medium.com/@matt.denobrega/state-vs-event-based-web-architectures-59ab1f47656b).
 Everything from the UI to the persistence layer, and from low-level transport to business logic, works with normalized events.

-This is also partially an exploration of how to develop, deploy, and manage a serverless web application.
+This is also partially an exploration of how to develop, deploy, and manage a serverless web application, and as such is significantly more complex than justified by the scope.
-For more context on the information flow and design decisions, see [TBC]().
+For more context on the design decisions and information flow, see [TBC]().

 The scope of this POC is extremely limited - creating and saving Person instances.